Updated for 2023-2024

 You can serve as a Peace Corps volunteer in many countries around the world.
 Currently, more than 7,300 Peace Corps volunteers are serving across 61 countries.
 45% of Peace Corps volunteers serve in countries in Africa.
 The next most common destinations are countries in Central and South America (19%), Eastern Europe and Central Asia (13%), and Asia (12%).
 You’ll also find Peace Corps roles in the Pacific in countries like Fiji and in North Africa and the Middle East in countries like Morocco.

-In 2020, the countries with the most Peace Corps volunteers include:
+In 2020 (pre-COVID as the Peace Corps has just resumed sending volunteers overseas), the countries with the most Peace Corps volunteers include:

 In each country, Peace Corps volunteers help society meet their need for trained women and men.
 They promote a better understanding of Americans among locals, as well as gain a better understanding of the local culture and people.
 This is why the Peace Corps is crucial to maintaining positive relations between America and countries around the globe.